liv-daliberti/grail-simulation/src/knn/pipeline/reports/next_video/README.md

 - `loso.py` – leave-one-study-out analysis helpers.
 - `report.py` – orchestrates the full next-video Markdown document.
 - `sections.py` – section-specific renderers used by `report.py`.
-- `csv_exports.py` – generates CSV artefacts for downstream analysis.
+- `csv_exports.py` – generates CSV artifacts for downstream analysis.
 - `__init__.py` – exports the entry points.

 Extend these modules when adding new diagnostics to the slate evaluation so the